Summary

 ELG 6353 Radio Frequency Integrated Circuit Design (3 units)

-Integrated radio front-end component design, with emphasis on a bipolar process.
-Overview of radio systems, discussion of frequency response, gain, noise, linearity, intermodulation, image rejection, impedance matching, stability, and power dissipation.
+IIntegrated radio front-end component design.
+Overview of radio systems, frequency response, gain, noise, linearity, intermodulation, image rejection, impedance matching, stability, and power dissipation.
 Detailed design of low-noise amplifiers, mixers, oscillators and power amplifiers.
-Design alternatives through the use of one-chip inductors and baluns.
-The impact of process variations, parasitics, and packaging.
-Simulation issues and techniques.
+Use of on-chip inductors and baluns.
+Process variations, parasitics, and packaging.
 This course is equivalent to ELEC 5503 at Carleton University.

 Course Component: Lecture